javascript-tutorial/en.javascript.info/1-js/2-first-steps/08-operators/article.md

 alert( Number(apples) + Number(oranges) ); // 5

+*!*
 // or the shorter variant:
-*!*
-alert( +apples + +oranges ); // 5
-// both values converted to numbers before the binary plus */!*
+// both values converted to numbers before the binary plus alert( +apples + +oranges ); // 5
+*/!*
 ```

 From a mathematician's standpoint the abundance of pluses may seem strange.
 But from a programmer's standpoint -- there's nothing special: unary pluses are applied first, they convert strings to numbers, and then the binary plus sums them up.

-Why did unary pluses are applied to values before the binary one?
+Why are unary pluses applied to values before the binary one?
 As we're going to see, that's because of their *higher precedence*.

 ## Operators precedence